User Case: How Do I Transfer Google Drive to G Suite?

 Before performing the operation, it’s necessary to have one MultCloud account.
-You may need to create it or click “Try without signing up” option to get one temp account to have a try.
+You may need to create it or click the “Try without signing up” option to get one temp account to have a try.

 Step 2.
 Add Clouds to MultCloud

 - To add G Suite to MultCloud, you need to confirm if you have the G Suite administrator permissions.
-If you do not have it, contact your G Suite administrator and assign "Super Admin" role to you.
+If you do not have it, contact your G Suite administrator and assign a "Super Admin" role to you.

 - You need to log in G Suite official website first.

 - You need to install “Cloud Transfer---MultCloud” first through the G Suite Marketplace app and install it through “DOMAIN INSTALL”.
 If you select "Individual Install", you are unable to add G Suite to MultCloud.